Fitness to practise

 Failure to disclose such a history would, however, be regarded as reason to reject the candidate because this is a form of dishonesty and as such, is inappropriate conduct.

-All students with a disability are welcome to request a prospective visit to the University's Disability Service.
-Students who indicate on their UCAS form that they have a disability will be referred to the University's Disability Service on enrolment.
+All students with a disability are welcome to request a prospective visit to the University's Enabling Service.
+Students who indicate on their UCAS form that they have a disability will be referred to the University's Enabling Service on enrolment.